 In mid-June my family took a trip to Springfield, Ohio to discover some new family-friendly activities and explore a city that was new to us!
 We were pleasantly surprised to find that Springfield is only 45 minutes from Columbus, which makes this trip an easy day trip or an overnight trip where you won’t spend a huge chunk of your time driving!

-Family Friendly Activities in Springfield, Ohio
+Family Friendly Things to do in Springfield, Ohio:

 137 E Main St.